AnjalLLL/AnjalLLL/README.md

 ### Hi there 👋, Anjal Ghimire
 #### Crafting Digital Dreams

 Welcome to my GitHub corner, where I bring coding to life!
-Here, every line of code is like a puzzle piece, fitting together to create amazing digital worlds.
-Join me on a journey through the Code Galaxy, where each project is a new adventure.
-Together, let's explore the endless possibilities of technology and make something awesome!
+Here, every line of code is like a puzzle piece, fitting together to create amazing digital worlds Together, let's explore the endless possibilities of technology and make something awesome!

 Skills: Python  / JS / HTML / CSS

 - 🔭 I’m currently working on Self Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Artificial Intelligence , Machine Learning
 - 📫 How to reach me: anjalghimire890@gmail.com